sveltejs/svelte-preprocess/docs/preprocessing.md

 }
 ```

-As `svelte-preprocess` is just a Svelte preprocessor like any oter, it's also possible to use it alongside other preprocessors:
+As `svelte-preprocess` is just a Svelte preprocessor like any other, it's also possible to use it alongside other preprocessors:

 ```js
 import preprocess from 'svelte-preprocess'